-In need of a handmade gift for someone special?
+In need of DIY gifts for special people in your life?
 These candy mason jars with a cute message are both thoughtful and adorable!

 To make these jars (my roommate and I put our heads together and created 3 of them), we decided on three themes.
 For one jar, the theme centered around gummy bears.
 The second jar’s theme was for sour gummy worms, and the third and final mason jar was filled with Reese’s Pieces.